Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-Switching to a full-face mask allows you to breathe through your mouth comfortably.
+Switching to a full-face mask allows you to breathe through your mouth comfortably until your nasal congestion has gone.

 - Evora Full Face CPAP Mask: Made with soft silicone and breathable technology.